-On June 16, 2017, the Company's stockholders approved the Tonix Pharmaceuticals Holding Corp.
-2017 Stock Incentive Plan (the "2017 Plan" and together with the Prior Plans, the "Plans").
-As a result of adoption of the 2017 Plan by the stockholders, no further grants may be made under the Prior Plans.
+On June 8, 2018, the Company's stockholders approved the Tonix Pharmaceuticals Holding Corp.
+2018 Stock Incentive Plan (the "2018 Plan" and together with the Prior Plans, the "Plans").
+As a result of adoption of the 2018 Plan by the stockholders, no further grants may be made under the Prior Plans.

-Under the terms of the 2017 Plan, the Company may issue (1) stock options (incentive and nonstatutory), (2) restricted stock, (3) SARs, (4) RSUs, (5) other stock-based awards, and (6) cash-based awards.
-The 2017 Plan provides for the issuance of up to 1,280,000 shares of common stock, which amount was (a) reduced by awards granted under the Prior Plans after March 31, 2017, and (b) will be increased to the extent that awards granted under the Plans are forfeited, expire or are settled for cash (except as otherwise provided in the 2017 Plan).
-In terms of calculating how many shares are reduced or increased based on activity under the Prior Plans after March 31, 2017, the calculation shall be based on one share for every one share that was subject to an option or SAR and 1.15 shares for every one share that was subject to an award other than an option or SAR.
-With respect to awards intended to qualify as performance-based compensation under Section 162(m) of the Code, the 2017 Plan provides that, subject to adjustment as provided in the plan, no participant may, in any 12-month period (i) be granted options or SARs with respect to more than 750,000 shares of the Company's common stock, (ii) earn more than 500,000 shares of the Company's common stock under restricted stock awards, restricted stock unit awards, performance awards and/or other stock-based awards, or (iii) earn more than \$5,000,000 under an award; provided, however, that each of these limitations shall be multiplied by two (2) with respect to awards granted to a participant during the first calendar year in which the participant commences employment with the Company or any of its subsidiaries.
-The Board of Directors determines the exercise price, vesting and expiration period of the grants under the 2017 Plan.
+Under the terms of the 2018 Plan, the Company may issue (1) stock options (incentive and nonstatutory), (2) restricted stock, (3) SARs, (4) RSUs, (5) other stock-based awards, and (6) cash-based awards.
+The 2018 Plan provides for the issuance of up to 132,000 shares of common stock, which amount was (a) reduced by awards granted under the Prior Plans after March 1, 2018, and (b) will be increased to the extent that awards granted under the Plans are forfeited, expire or are settled for cash (except as otherwise provided in the 2018 Plan).
+In terms of calculating how many shares are reduced or increased based on activity under the Prior Plans after March 1, 2018, the calculation shall be based on one share for every one share that was subject to an option or SAR and 1.23 shares for every one share that was subject to an award other than an option or SAR.
+The Board of Directors determines the exercise price, vesting and expiration period of the grants under the 2018 Plan.
 However, the exercise price of an incentive stock option may not be less than 110% of fair value of the common stock at the date of the grant for a 10% or more shareholder and 100% of fair value for a grantee who is not a 10% shareholder.
 The fair value of the common stock is determined based on quoted market price or in absence of such quoted market price, by the Board of Directors in good faith.
-Additionally, the vesting period of the grants under the 2017 Plan may not be more than five years and expiration period not more than ten years.
-The Company reserved 1,280,000 shares of its common stock for future issuance under the terms of the 2017 Plan.
-As of December 31, 2017, 1,185,702 shares were available for future grants under the 2017 Plan.
+Additionally, the expiration period of grants under the 2018 Plan may not more than ten years.
+The Company reserved 132,000 shares of its common stock for future issuance under the terms of the 2018 Plan.
+As of December 31, 2018, 118,496 shares were available for future grants under the 2018 Plan.